madcowjay/TruffleBot/readme.txt

 after properly initiating the PiManager class with the correct directories (the host_project_dir is on the main computer, and the client_project_dir is the name of the folder on the pi where the files will be transferred).

-The 'hardware' folder contains the definitions of the PlumeLog and PlumeExperiment class.
+The 'hpi_utils' folder contains the definitions of the PlumeLog and PlumeExperiment class.
 These are used throughout the host file in order to create a coherent .hdf5 log file to be saved at the end.

 The 'datavisualization.py' file is a tool to visualize the traces that are returned from the pis.
 It can be run